Food Pairing

 - Cauliflower "Rice" - olive oil, fresh english peas

-- Fresh Baked Naan - (baked by someone else of course!)
+- Fresh Baked Naan

 Mudgee Red Wines

-With more than 30 mostly family run wineries, the region features modern tasting rooms along with some of the oldest and highest elevation terroir in the country.
+With more than 30 mostly family run wineries, the Mudgee region in Australia features modern tasting rooms along with some of the oldest and highest elevation terroir in the country.
 Although it has the coldest winters of any growing region in the country, it is still considered a warm climate based on temperatures in January.

 The draw of Mudgee is tourism and many of the tasting rooms feature beautiful on site restaurants to entice patrons to their doorstep.